 While everyone likes a sprint, the reality is that tech transfer with the greatest impact usually is a marathon.
 Negotiating effective tech transfer agreements can seem as arduous, and there are so many steps along the path where you can trip or even fall.
 But taking the longer view always has better benefits for you and your potential licensee/partner.
 That’s the focus of today’s Stories from the Field post.

-After conducting our signature screening and assessment evaluations, we were leading a marketing campaign for a green energy innovation for a government client.
+We were leading a marketing campaign for a green energy innovation for a government client.
 This innovation was so timely and cool that our marketing campaign netted not one but two non-exclusive licensing deals.
 (Woo-hoo!)
 When a third potential licensee contacted us, we could have sprinted for the finish line and high-fived our client.
 Instead, in discussing with this potential licensee the intended use for our client’s innovation, we realized that a license wasn’t the best route to success.

 As a licensee, the company would have to purchase too much infrastructure in order to make the venture truly workable.
 The simpler solution for the company was to buy units from one of the other licensees.
 The royalties would be good news for our client, but we didn’t stop there.

 After several discussions, we realized that the company’s humanitarian focus aligned well with our client’s R&D strengths.
 We also learned the company could provide our client with access to “real-world” test conditions that the lab lacked.
 Perfect!
 Rather than license technology, why not work in collaboration on a variety of R&D projects—well beyond the scope of the innovation that first drew them together.